rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ----------------------------------------------------------------

 I use the `list` view to list files.
-You can right click just to the left of the list of folders to bring up the folder options.
+Unlike with the `Icon` view, there isn't an open space to right click on is you want to create a nw folder or paste a file.
+But, you can right click just to the left of the list of folders to bring up the an options menu.
 See the next image:

 ![screenshot](img/Right-Click-folder.png)